Skip to content

 When you ask about their team, ask specifically: “If you bring in other tradespeople or labour, are they covered under your workers’ comp, or do they carry their own?”
 If the answer is vague or defensive, walk away.

-We’ve been family-owned and operated for 35+ years.
+We’ve been family-owned and operated for more than three decades.
 Every team member who walks onto your property is on our payroll and covered under our workers’ comp insurance.
 No subcontractors, no labour hire, no grey areas.
 We take full responsibility for every person on the job.

 If a painter is evasive, vague, or can’t produce a certificate of currency within a day, that’s your signal.
 There are plenty of properly insured painters in Melbourne.
 You don’t need to risk your home with someone who cuts corners on insurance.